 Head and neck cancer - cetuximab: appraisal consultation document

 This document has been prepared for consultation with the formal consultees.
 It summarises the evidence and views that have been considered and sets out the preliminary recommendations developed by the Committee.
-The Institute is now inviting comments from the formal consultees in the appraisal process (the consultees for this appraisal are listed on the NICE website, www.nice.org.uk).
-This document should be read in conjunction with the evidence base for this appraisal (the evaluation report) which is available from www.nice.org.uk
+The Institute is now inviting comments from the formal consultees in the appraisal process (the consultees for this appraisal are listed on the NICE website.).
+This document should be read in conjunction with the manufacturer?s submission and Evidence Review Group report, which are available from www.nice.org.uk.

 The key dates for this appraisal are: